johnnovak/gridmonger-site/source/basic-editing.rst

 .. rst-class:: style1

-Trail mode
+Trail Mode
 ==========

-In *trail mode*, you'll leave a trail behind the cursor as you move it around.
+In *Trail Mode*, you'll leave a trail behind the cursor as you move it around.
 You can then "draw in" the map over it (this is really only useful for tunnel-style maps), or you can use it to track your movement over an already mapped area.

-You can toggle trail mode with the :kbd:`T` key; you'll see two footsteps in the top left corner when it's on.
+You can toggle **Trail Mode** with the :kbd:`T` key; you'll see two footsteps in the top left corner when it's on.

 Similarly to the erase cell tool, you can erase the trail one cell at a time by holding :kbd:`X` and using the movement keys.
 This action, just like